Click here to download a description of this technique.

 Spurling Test

-Ask your client to keep their eyes open, then press inferiorly on the top of their head and ask if they have any symptoms of pain, tingling or numbness into their arms, or any dizziness, nausea, or changes in vision.
+Ask your client to keep their eyes open, then press inferiorly on the top of their head and ask if they have any symptoms of pain, tingling, or numbness in their arms, or any dizziness, nausea, or changes in vision.
 Hold for up to 30 seconds.

 Arthrokinetics for the Neck

-While cradling your client’s head offer gentle compression by pressing their head toward their feet, then traction, pulling their head back toward you.
+While cradling your client’s head, offer gentle compression by pressing their head toward their feet, then apply traction by pulling their head back toward you.
 Slowly alternate the compression and traction, pumping the discs and facet joints.
-Ask your client which feels better, compression or traction, and emphasize the movement that feels best for them.
+Ask your client which method they prefer, compression or traction, and emphasize the movement that feels best for them.

-I like to explain to clients that the compression squeezes the cartilage in the joints and the traction draws fluids back in.
-Cartilage is avascular, so it is kept healthy by movement which promotes fluid flow.
+I like to explain to clients that compression squeezes the cartilage in the joints, and traction draws fluids back in.
+Cartilage is avascular, so it remains healthy through movement, which promotes fluid flow.

 Continue the alternating compression and traction with your client’s head turned to either side.
 Check in with your client to be sure the work is pain-free.